DataDog/dd-trace-dotnet/docs/MIGRATING.md

 	- **Changes to default settings**.
 The default values of some settings have changed, and others have been removed.
 See below for more details.
 	- **Changes in behavior**.
 The semantic requirements and meaning of some settings have changed, as have some of the tags added to traces.
 See below for more details.
 	- **The 32-bit MSI installer will no longer be available**.
 The 64-bit MSI installer already includes support for tracing 32-bit processes, so you should use this installer instead.
+    - **The client library will still be injected when `DD_TRACE_ENABLED=0`**.
+In v2.x.x, setting `DD_TRACE_ENABLED=0` would prevent the client library from being injected into the application completely.
+In v3.0.0+, the client library will still be injected, but tracing will be disabled.
 - Deprecation notices
 	- **.NET Core 2.1 is marked EOL** in v3.0.0+ of the tracer.
 That means versions  2.1, 2.2 and 3.0 of .NET Core are now EOL. .NET Core 2.1 may still work with v3.0.0+, but is will no longer receive significant testing and you will receive limited support for issues arising with EOL versions.
 	- **Datadog.Trace.OpenTracing is now obsolete**.
 OpenTracing is considered deprecated, and so _Datadog.Trace.OpenTracing_ is considered deprecated.
 See the following details on future deprecation.